 Generally, the mineral constituents of fine-grained extrusive igneous rocks can only be determined by examination with a microscope, so only an approximate classification can usually be made in the field.

 Hypabyssal rock is a form of intrusive igneous rock that solidifies at medium to shallow depths within the crust, usually in fissures as dikes and intrusive sills.
 These rocks typically have an intermediate grain size and texture between that of intrusive and extrusive rock.
 As might be expected, they show structures that intermediate between those of extrusive and plutonic rocks.
 Common examples of subvolcanic rocks are diabase, quartz-dolerite, micro-granite and diorite.

-Igneous rocks are classified according to mode of occurrence, texture, mineralogy, chemical composition, and the geometry of the igneous body.
-Two important variables used for the classification of igneous rocks are particle size and the mineral composition of the rock.
-Feldspar, quartz, olivines, micas, etc are all important minerals in the formation of igneous rocks, and are important to their classification.
+Igneous rocks are classified according to their mode of occurrence, texture, mineralogy, chemical composition, and the geometry of the igneous body.
+Two important variables that are used for the classification of igneous rocks are particle size and the mineral composition of the rock.
+Feldspar, quartz, olivines, micas, etc., are all important minerals in the formation of igneous rocks, and are important to their classification.

-Igneous rocks which have crystals large enough to be seen with the unaided eye are called phaneritic.
-Those with crystals too small to be seen are called aphanitic.
-Usually phaneritic are intrusive rock and aphanitic are extrusive.
-An igneous rock with larger, clearly discernible crystals embedded in a finer-grained matrix is called porphyry.
-Porphyritic texture develops when some of the crystals grow before the main mass of the magma crystallizes as finer-grained material.
+Igneous rocks which have crystals large enough to be seen with the unaided eye are classified as phaneritic, while those with crystals too small to be seen are aphanitic.
+Typically, rocks belonging to the phaneritic class are intrusive in origin, while aphanitic rocks are extrusive.

 We’ve also recorded an episode of Astronomy Cast all about planet Earth.
 Listen here, Episode 51: Earth.